 Newborn "Sleep Through The Night" Routine (Only Waking Up To Feed)

-First 6-7 days feed on demand all day/night every 2-3 hours.
+For the first 6-7 days, feed on demand all day/night every 2-3 hours.
 Around day 5 may you may have to pump to release extra milk and keep milk production high.
 I had an oversupply of milk and my breasts would be engorged if I didn't pump in the morning and after the last nighttime feeding.
 During the days I would feed from one breast at a time or feed from one breast for 10-15 minutes and offer the second breast in case he needed some extra.
 During the night time feeds I always offer both breasts for 15 minutes each to sustain him for longer stretches.
 I estimated that each breast produces about 2.5 ounces of milk at one feeding based on how much I get during my pumping sessions and after weighing him before and after a feed at my lactation class.
 Ideally, your newborn will tell you when they are hungry and will be content when satisfied.
 The routine below is over a 24 hour period starting and ending with last nighttime feed with a total of 10-12 feedings per day (25 ounces total).
+This is roughly the schedule I followed for the first month.

 The partner bottle feed in the middle of the night was a life savor.
 Since I pumped right before bed I was able to go 6 hours without feeding and get a good chunk of rest.
 This also allowed my husband to bond with our baby and introduce him to a bottle while still putting milk from the breast first.